 Avoid shortening URLs

 If you use external links in your emails, avoid using shortened URLs.
 They can be convenient, but they hide a link’s destination, which makes them popular among spammers.
-Don’t get marked as spam by using hyperlinks to link externally and include the full URLs of your outside sources.
+If you're worried full URLs will ruin the look of your email, include hyperlinks, which are simply clickable words that are linked to an external URL.
+They're much more visually appealing than URLs, but they allow you to include the full thing.

 Segment your email list

 There are many ways to go about email list segmentation, but the gist is grouping together subscribers based on demographic similarities or common interests.
 You give them the content they really want, and your open rates will soar while your unsubscribe rates plummet.

 This is where data is good.
 Target, for example, would never send its entire email list a promotion for new tennis rackets, because not all of its customers care about the latest in sports equipment.
 Sending a mass email without list segmentation could result in an influx of spam complaints.